 Planting with children.
 The annual public grants programme, through which funds are made available for schools and communities to improve their environment and learn about the importance of trees (Tree Futures), ensures that children under the age of sixteen are given the opportunity to get some hands on experience of tree planting, creating a new generation of tree enthusiasts with pride in the improvements they have made to their local ground.

 Member organisations.
-We also raise funds to distribute through our member organisations and Tree Wardens for wildflower and bluebell planting (the Wildflower Bank) and hedge and hedge tree planting (Hedge Fund).
+We also raise funds to distribute through our member organisations and Tree Wardens for woodland wildflower and bluebell planting (Understorey Underwriting), tree planting (the Tree Bank) and hedge and hedge tree planting (Hedge Fund).

 Communities.
 We work with corporate partners who, as a necessary part of their business activities, are unavoidably required to trim back or remove trees and disturb or build onto green spaces.
 They become investors in our Green Credit Scheme and deposit funds with us so that we can reinvest them in planting schemes in those places that have been affected by their work.